Video Start Page

 Michael Landau is a legendary session guitarist, hired gun for star tours, and also a solo artist.
 His recording credits are mind blowing, and as you’ll see in some of the clips his playing has enhanced many a tour.
 Our interview took place in the context of the Ringers tour, and we planned to follow up on an in depth piece.
 However, the Europe/L.A. time difference and his heavy schedule thwarted our plans.
 He’s an awesome musician.

-Eliot Lewis and Scott Sharrard are both solo artists, but are best known for their roles in the bands of musical icons.
 Eliot a multi-instrumentalist who’s had a fascinating career working as a session musician, professional songwriter for two major labels, a member of the Average White Band, the Hall & Oates band, and Daryl Hall’s band on the great Internet show: Live from Daryl’s House.
 Scott was the lead guitarist and band leader for Gregg Allman’s solo band.
-Interviews: Eliot and Scott
+Eliot‘s extensive interview.

 Michael Lee Firkins